crochet hook sizes

 Beginners can succeed with either—comfort matters most.

-Why hook size changes everything
+Why hook size changes everything?

 Crochet hook sizes affect stitch height, fabric drape, and how easy it is to control tension while learning.
 Beginners often assume the hook is just a tool detail, but in reality it changes the whole feel of the project.
 If your stitches always look too tight, too loose, or inconsistent, the hook size is often part of the problem, not just your technique.